Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Methodology

 \subsection{Technical details}

-Table~\ref{tab:components} summarizes components, number of grid points, maximum-to-minimum grid spacing ratio~($\Delta_{\max}/\Delta_{\min}$) and applications of HyDEA.
+Table~\ref{tab:components} summarizes components, number of grid points, maximum-to-minimum grid-spacing ratio~($\Delta_{\max}/\Delta_{\min}$) and applications of HyDEA.
 Each implementation of HyDEA incorporates a CG-type method and DLSM.
-We employ the vanilla conjugate gradient~(CG) method together with three preconditioned variants, namely, the incomplete Cholesky decomposition PCG~(ICPCG) method, the Jacobi PCG~(JPCG) method, and a 4-level Multigrid PCG~(MGPCG-4) method as the CG-type method.
-For example: \begin{itemize} \item HyDEA~(ICPCG + DLSM-1-Conv) denotes the hybridization of the ICPCG method with the standard convolution-based DLSM for Case 1. \item HyDEA~(ICPCG + DLSM-2-MConv) denotes the hybridization of the ICPCG method with the Mesh-Conv-based DLSM for Case 2. \end{itemize}
+We employ the vanilla conjugate gradient~(CG) method together with three preconditioned variants, namely, the incomplete Cholesky decomposition PCG~(ICPCG) method, the Jacobi PCG~(JPCG) method, and a 4-level multigrid PCG~(MGPCG-4) method as the CG-type method.
+For example: \begin{itemize} \item HyDEA~(ICPCG + DLSM-1-Conv) denotes the hybridization of the ICPCG method and DLSM for Case 1, where the branch network of the DLSM employs the standard convolution operator. \item HyDEA~(ICPCG + DLSM-2-MConv) denotes the hybridization of the ICPCG method and DLSM for Case 2, where the branch network of the DLSM employs the modified Mesh-Conv operator. \end{itemize}

+The multigrid preconditioner is based on the smoothed aggregation algebraic multigrid utilizing a V-cycle.
+On the finer levels of the multigrid hierarchy, a Gauss-Seidel-preconditioned Chebyshev polynomial smoother is applied with two pre- and post-smoothing iterations per level, whereas the system on the coarsest grid is solved exactly using a direct LU factorization.
+Furthermore, since the coefficient matrix of the PPE remains constant throughout the simulation, the preconditioner is constructed and stored exclusively at the initial time step and is then directly reused in all subsequent time steps to avoid redundant computational overhead during the setup phase.

 DLSM and DeepONet are implemented utilizing $\mathtt{Python}$ and $\mathtt{PyTorch}$.
 CG-type methods are sourced from the $\mathtt{PETSc}$ library~\cite{balay2019petsc}, which is implemented in $\mathtt{C}$, with its $\mathtt{Python}$ interface $\mathtt{petsc4py}$.